Intensive Cardiac Rehab

 Rehab provided by:

-Please ask your cardiologist or heart doctor if you are eligible for a cardiac rehab program.
-If you are eligible/interested, please give us a call at 832-644-8930 and we will do our best to assist you with your cardiovascular needs.
+Please ask your cardiologist or heart doctor if you are eligible for an intensive cardiac rehab program.
+If you are eligible/interested, please give us a call at 832-644-8930.
+Our Intensive Cardiac Rehab program is located at 18645 McKay Dr. Suite 110, Humble, Tx, 77338.

 At Modern Heart and Vascular, we would love to work with you and create a heart-healthy plan to improve your quality of life and reduce your risk of future heart problems.
 As always, our focus is on prevention and trying to avoid surgeries and use of medications when possible.